 Griffith's Adopted Children

 Andy Griffith's first marriage to Barbara Edwards lasted from August 26, 1949, until October 16, 1972.
 The couple adopted two children together.
 Andrew Samuel Griffith, Jr. was born in 1957 and was known as Sam Griffith.
 A real-estate developer, Sam died in 1996.
-He suffered from alcoholism.

-The couple also adopted daughter Dixie Nann.
+The couple also adopted their daughter Dixie Nann.
 After Griffith's death, Dixie described her father as being "very hands-on" and "a lot of fun."
 She said he was very protective of both children, keeping them out of the media spotlight as much as possible.
 After the divorce, she lived with her mother.

 Griffith's Claims to Fame